NicCOConnor/AnsiblePlaybook-DomainController/README.md

 #### **Ansible-Playbook: Server 2008 R2 Domain Controller**
 The goal of this playbook is to automatically provision a Windows 2008 R2 domain controller with any number of member domain controllers.
+This playbook provides a vagrant environment as well as playbooks to run against vCenter.

 **Note:**
 If you intend to use this playbook outside the vagrant environment provided, it will not work without first installing ansible-modules-extras from source through my forked github repo https://github.com/NicCOConnor/ansible-modules-extras, see the vagrant/user-config.sh script for an idea on how to accomplish this.

+#### **vCenter Pre-reqs**
+- vCenter Server
+- windows template with snapshot.

+There are two helper playbooks create.yml and delete.yml that leverage the ```vsphere_guest``` module of Ansible. these playbooks also leverage the newly added ```snapshot_to_clone:``` parameter which allows us to rapidly clone templates as linked clones.

+#### **Create the Windows Template VM**
+##### **vCenter**
+- Install Windows and Update to your desired patch level
+- add any additional applications that you want in your template
+- Install VMWare Tools
+- Run ```vagrant\upgrade_to_p3s.ps1```
+- Run ```vagrant\winrmsetup.ps1```
+- Take Snapshot named "LinkClone"

+##### **Vagrant \ VirtualBox**
+- Install Windows and Update to your desired patch level
+- add any additional applications that you want in your template
+- Install Virtualbox Guest Additions
+- Run ```vagrant\upgrade_to_p3s.ps1```
+- Run ```vagrant\winrmsetup.ps1```
+- Import Box to vagrant

 #### **Vagrant Pre-reqs**
 Vagrant 1.6.5+ https://www.vagrantup.com/